DeltaWild/Error404_Project6/src/test/java/com/error404/project6/BankTest.md

 #### Author: DeltaWild

 ##### The following methods DO NOT require testing:
 * Bank() constructor does not warrant testing.
-Implementation is simple and existing.
+Implementation is simple and existing. *Constructors cannot be tested anyway.*
 * main() does not (currently) warrant testing.
 Console print-out not likely to produce errors.
 * getInsufficientFundsPenalty() does not warrant testing.
 Implementation is simple and existing.
 * getNAME() does not warrant testing.
 Implementation is simple and existing.